 Car 54 Where Are You? from Orion Pictures is the only Hollywood studio film I’ve ever been involved with.
-The movie was not well received, but it was an excellent experience for me – and the film has many worthwhile moments in it.
+The movie was not well received critically, but it was an excellent experience for me – and the film has many worthwhile moments in it.
 The original script for the film was really good.
 The writer/director Bill Fishman had managed to take the original premise about dim-witted New York City cops and make it into a smart, political satire that commented on police corruption and graft.

 However, the studio slowly imposed incremental changes as things progressed that brought the film back to being the broad comedy it became.
 Originally, I think Billy and the music supervisor, Sharon Boyle, wanted a score that was much rawer and underground than what the studio was looking for, but by the time I got involved it was clear they were looking for a score that sounded like what was currently on R&B Pop radio.
-I had been involved in a lot of music production at that time so I was able to put together a pretty strong reel that reflected those trends to get the job of scoring the movie.
+I had been involved in a lot of music production by that time so I was able to put together a pretty strong reel that reflected those trends to get the job of scoring the movie.
 Not really an ideal situation as a composer, but it was a studio film and it did present some interesting challenges.

 Another great thing about working on the Car 54 score was that, in addition to the R&B influenced tracks, it also called for a few orchestral cues as well.
 It was the first chance I’d ever had to work with an arranger (Barry Phillips) and live orchestral players.
 Again, Bernie’s classical background came in handy.
 It was only a nineteen-piece chamber orchestra, but it satiated the need all film composers have to have their scores performed live by an orchestra.

 One of the most interesting, if not surreal, things about the process was that Bernie Worrell basically moved in with me in my apartment in San Francisco for the duration of the composing and recording process!
-Bernie is a charming charismatic man and an incredible musical talent.
+Bernie was a charming charismatic man and an incredible musical talent.
 It was a real pleasure to work with him.
 I’ll always be grateful for the experience.